MP 25x8x20 / N38 - neodymium magnet

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Health risk associated with microscopic parts of magnets pose a threat, if swallowed, which becomes significant in the context of child safety.
-It's also worth noting that miniscule components of these magnets can be problematic in medical diagnosis when they are in the body.
+- Health risk to health from tiny fragments of magnets can be dangerous, if swallowed, which is particularly important in the context of child safety.
+It's also worth noting that small elements of these devices have the potential to hinder the diagnostic process when they are in the body.

 Keep neodymium magnets away from GPS and smartphones.